-the entry disc and the plug board, until it arrives at the lamp panel where it will lit one of the 26 lamps.
+the entry disc and the plug board, until it arrives at the lamp panel where one of the 26 lamps will light up.

-The advantage of the use of a reflector is that it is a reciprocal operation.
-In other words: the whole process is reversible.
+The advantage of using a reflector is that it is a reciprocal operation.
+In other words: the whole process is reversible or symmetrical.
 To decode an Enigma message, one would use exactly the same The main disadvantage of this method however, is that a letter can from the entry path.
-This appeared to be one of the

-The design of the Fialka is similar to this, but has a number of powerful improvements.
-First of all the plug board has been replaced by a card reader (German: Kommutator) which greatly simplifies the setup procedure.
-Next, the Fialka uses 10 coding
+This is a property of the reflector, and The Fialka design is similar to Enigma, but has a number of powerful advantages.
+First of all the plug board is replaced by a card reader (German: Kommutator) which greatly simplifies the setup procedure.
+In addition, the card reader